GoogleCloudPlatform/ai-on-gke/saxml-on-gke/httpserver/README.md

 - `model` is the name of the model.
 - `model_path` is the path of the model in the Saxml model registry.
 - `checkpoint` is the location of the model checkpoint.
-- `max_replicas` is the maximum number of replicas the model be deployed on.
+- `max_replicas` is an integer for the maximum number of replicas the model be deployed on.
-- `active_replicas` is the number of replicas the model is currently deployed on.
+- `active_replicas` is an integer for the number of replicas the model is currently deployed on.

 ### publish